newsclip-bot/newsclip-business-brief-generator/README.md

 - For production, you can swap the parsing layer with a robust library.
 - Designed to be safe to run in CI or cron contexts.

+## Documentation

+View the [GitHub Pages documentation](https://newsclip-bot.github.io/newsclip-business-brief-generator/) for this utility.

 ## License
 MIT